 Some photos of Faringdon County Grammar School for Girls during the early 1970s before it became a mixed comprehensive school in 1975.

 1964.
 Tollington Secondary Modern School (11-16 mixed), Fernham Road, off Coxwell Road.
 It became Faringdon Comprehensive School (11-18 mixed) in 1975.
 In 2001 it was renamed Faringdon Community College and in 2012 it became part of the Faringdon Academy of Schools along with Faringdon Infant School and Faringdon Junior School.

 The school was built in 1962/63 on a green-field site, which was right out of town at that time.
 Houses had been built all along the roads but it was well before any housing estates had been built.
-All was practically clear to Station Road, the railway line, and beyond to Folly Hill (photo), and all was green fields behind along the Coxwell Road too.
+All was practically clear to Park Road, the railway line, and over Stanford Road to Folly Hill (photo).
+All was green fields behind along the Coxwell Road too.

 1952-2016.
 Ferndale independent private school was opened in 1952 by Nancy Reeves at the back of Dunraven House in London Street, which belonged to Mrs Ruth White.
 The school catered for children between the ages of four and eleven.
 The six pupils who went to the first session were Michael and Christopher Day, Anna White, Peter Niker, Brenda Blissett, and Carole Hazell.
 In 1953 the school was expanding and so moved to Chieveley House in Gloucester Street.
 This was followed in 1956 to the final move to Brockendon House in Bromsgrove (photo).
 Throughout the 1960’s buildings were added and altered and by the 21st anniversary there were 132 children on roll.